The forgotten Black victims of the Nazi era | DW | 07.09.2021

 Another important group of Afro-Germans became known as the "Rhineland Bastards," which was the Nazis' racist and derogatory label for children who were assumed to have been fathered by French Army personnel of African descent while they were stationed in the Rhineland after World War I.

-In Germany as well as in some other European countries, there are more than 75,000 commemorative Stolpersteine, or "stumbling stones," which are small brass plates installed in the pavement to mark the names and fates of victims of Nazi persecution.
+In Germany and some other European countries, there are more than 75,000 commemorative Stolpersteine, or "stumbling stones," which are small brass plates installed in the pavement to mark the names and fates of victims of Nazi persecution.

-But so far, Germany only has four of those stumbling stones dedicated to the Black victims of the National Socialist regime.
+But so far, Germany only has four of those plaques dedicated to the Black victims of the National Socialist regime.

 That small number of Black people commemorated with a Stolperstein actually just recently doubled: Two cobblestone-sized memorials were added at the end of August in Berlin, in remembrance of Martha Ndumbe and Ferdinand James Allen.